Proposed U.S. House bill keeps Egypt military aid, amid steep cuts

 An appropriations subcommittee in the Democratic-controlled Senate is due to begin debate on its version of the measure later this month.
 The House and Senate bills would have to be reconciled before going to Obama for his signature.

-Washington has been grappling with the thorny question of how to handle the aid it sends to Egypt since the military ousted elected Islamist President Mohamed Mursi this month.
+Washington has been grappling with the thorny question of how to handle the aid it sends to Egypt since the military ousted elected Isla mist President Mohammed Music this month.

 U.S. law bars aid to countries where there has been a military coup, a determination that must be made by President Barack Obama's administration, not Congress.
 But many U.S. officials want to preserve ties to Egypt's military and do not want to risk contributing to further upheaval.